What Is the Average Pedestrian Accident Settlement?

 - Failure to stop at a traffic signal,

-- Failure to stop at a stop sign,
+- The failure to stop at a stop sign,

 - Failure to yield to a pedestrian in a crosswalk,